SlideeScherz/pololu-goal-finding/README.md

 #### PID Controller

 Well not really.
-More so a P controller (proportional error) Set the error in radians by using ```arctan``` to compare current angle vs the goal.
+More so a P controller (proportional error).
+Set the error in radians by using ```arctan``` to compare current angle vs the goal.

 ```cpp
 currentError = theta - atan2(yGoal - yPos, xGoal - xPos);
 PIDCorrection = KP * currentError;